crossplane/crossplane/docs/reference/composition.md

           medium: db-custom-1-3840

       policy:
-        # By default a patch from a field path that does not exist is a no-op.
+        # By default a patch from a field path that does not exist is simply
-        # Use the 'Required' policy to instead block and return an error when
+        # skipped until it does.
+Use the 'Required' policy to instead block and
-        # the field path does not exist.
+        # return an error when the field path does not exist.
         fromFieldPath: Required

         # You can patch entire objects or arrays from one resource to another.